seriouslysean/demo--git-merge-priority-reproduction/README.md

     [main] » git merge release/0.2.0
     Merge made by the 'ort' strategy.
     ```

+The end result is that even though the revert commit was newer, there was no actual change to revert.
+The "bad" version changed the "latest" version in the release PR, thereby taking precedence over the revert's operation.
+The best way to combat this sort of discrepency in the future is to double check any package version changes between releases prior to a deployment as an additional preflight check.
 ## Build & Run

 1. `npm ci` to install deps